 Vegetarian Black Bean Quinoa Burgers

 - Reserve ½ cup black beans and set aside.

-- Add the remaining beans, shallot, garlic, spices, lime zest, juice and hot sauce into the bowl of a food process fit with a steel blade.
+- Add the remaining beans, shallot, garlic, spices and hot sauce into the bowl of a food process fit with a steel blade.
 Process until the mixture is the texture of a very chunky puree.
 Transfer this mixture to a mixing bowl.

 - Let rest for 5 minutes then serve.